-The Plan Document describes the Plan's terms and conditions related to the operation and administration of a Plan.
-It is required for each Welfare Benefit Plan an employer maintains which is subject to ERISA, and it must be in writing.
-An insurance company's Master Contract, Certificate of Coverage, or Summary of Benefits is not a Plan Document or Summary Plan Description (SPD).
-An ERISA Plan may exist even without a written document—it is simply out of compliance.
+The plan document describes the plan's terms and conditions related to the operation and administration of the plan.
+It is required for each welfare benefit plan an employer maintains which is subject to ERISA, and it must be in writing.
+An insurance company's Master Contract, Certificate of Coverage, or Summary of Benefits is not a plan document or Summary Plan Description (SPD).
+An ERISA plan may exist even without a written document—it is simply out of compliance.

 - A description of the benefits provided